alexander-pan/Ecommerce/scripts/Challenger_1/README.md

  - lookback_window: '60'
  - lookfront_window: '30'

 Only samples from the latest reference date in the returned dataset are kept.
 These are then used for the evaluation described at the end of the motivation section above.
-We can visualize these results with a couple of charts.
+We can then visualize these results with a couple of charts.